lpenz/ogle/README.md

 ogle also supports limited interactive control with one-character commands followed by ENTER:
-- `q`: quit after when the process is no longer running.
+- `q`: gracefully quit after when the process is no longer running.
+- `k`: force-quit; kill the process if it's running.

 ## Installation